sqd2/SnakeGame-x86-NASM/README.md

 ld snake.o -o snake
 ```

-## Running the Game

-Execute the compiled binary:
+3. Execute the compiled binary:
 ```bash
 ./snake
 ```

 ## Gameplay Instructions
 - Use arrow keys to control the snake's direction
-- Eat apples (O) to grow longer and increase your score
+- Eat apples (O) to grow and increase your score
 - Avoid hitting the walls or the snake's own body
 - Press 'q' to quit the game then enter to exit the leaderboard screen and terminate the program.
 - Enter your name after the game to save your score to the leaderboard